christianprado911/joss-aircraft-sisid/paper.md

 ![Erro vs size of perturbation h.\label{fig:finite}]![finite](https://user-images.githubusercontent.com/52748683/142127193-3601f748-6a69-4780-8cff-e46eff70b1e2.png)

 In a different way, forward (direct) and reverse (also knows as adjoint method) method uses the chain rule to differentiate functions in any case and are analytically accurate.
 For numerical applications it is necessary to use symbolic functions to implement both types of differentials.
-The adjoint variable `@adjoint` $\bar{v}_ i$ are introduced here to indicate the value of the sensitivity of that variable relative to all successors and it is multiplied by the adjoint of the successor.
+The adjoint variable `@adjoint:2008` $\bar{v}_ i$ are introduced here to indicate the value of the sensitivity of that variable relative to all successors and it is multiplied by the adjoint of the successor.

 $$
 \bar{v}_j = \sum_{i<j} \frac{\partial \phi_i(v_j)_{j<i}}{\partial v_j} \bar{v}_i